Antwerp – Belgium's and Europe's largest port

-Europe's largest cargo ports are in the order of priority: Rotterdam, Antwerp and Hamburg.
-We know Rotterdam and Hamburg; Antwerp is our current cruise destination.
-The Belgian port city is located in the north of the country in the province of Flanders bordering the Netherlands.
-Almost 530.000 people live in Belgium's largest city at the beginning of 2020.
+The Belgian port city of Antwerp is located in the north of the country in the province of Flanders, which borders the Netherlands.
+Almost 531.000 people live in Belgium's second largest city in 2022.

 Antwerp's economy - a little bit of everything

 Historical finds show that Antwerp was once a Roman settlement.
-After a changeable history, the city was granted city rights in 1291.
-From the 14th century onwards, it developed into one of the leading trading centers in Europe.
-Antwerp was one of the largest cities in the world in the 15th and 16th centuries.
-And thanks to its port and a flourishing cloth trade, it was one of the most important European economic centers.
-And that's how it stayed until today.
-The port operations, huge petro-chemical plants, industry and commerce make the city a heavyweight in the region.
+Antwerp was granted city rights in 1291.
+From the 14th century the city developed into one of the leading trading centers in Europe.
+In addition, it was one of the largest cities in the world in the 15th and 16th centuries.
+Thanks to its port and the flourishing drapery trade, it was one of the most important and wealthiest European economic metropolises.
+It has remained so to this day.
+The port companies, huge refineries, petro-chemical plants, industry and commerce make the city a heavyweight in the region.

-Another special feature deserves mentioning: Antwerp is traditionally the most important trading center for diamonds worldwide.
-On site, four diamond exchanges and around 1.600 diamond dealers are dedicated to the valuable stones.
+And another phenomenon needs to be mentioned: Antwerp is traditionally the world's most important trading center for diamonds.
+Four diamond exchanges and around 1.600 companies deal with the valuable stones locally.

 Antwerp's cultural landscape

-Economic success and prosperity gave rise to magnificent churches and secular buildings of high artistic and craft value.
-Patrons supported famous artists such as Rubens, van Dyck and Jan Brueghel.
-They all lived and worked in Antwerp.
-Today the city is a university location, seat of an important regional opera and several world-famous museums.
+Economic success and wealth favored the construction of magnificent churches and secular buildings in the past and present.
+Patrons supported famous painters such as Peter Paul Rubens, Anthonis van Dyck and Jan Brueghel.
+They lived and worked in Antwerp.
+The city is a university location, the seat of an important regional opera house and several world-famous museums.

 Antwerp's historic city center

-During the Second World War, Antwerp, which was occupied by German troops, was hotly contested.
-Several Allied air strikes and German reprisals resulted in thousands of civilian deaths.
-Despite the severe effects of the war, Antwerp has preserved its historic city center well.
-That makes the visitors happy.
-The city recorded nearly two million overnight stays in 2015.
+During the Second World War, Antwerp, which was occupied by German troops, was heavily fought over.
+Several Allied air raids and German retaliatory strikes claimed thousands of civilian lives.
+Despite the severe effects of the war, Antwerp has preserved its historic city center well, to the delight of visitors.
+In the pre-Corona year 2019, the city recorded almost 3,5 million overnight stays.